 Stopping in with an easy seafood recipe that’s sure to be a fave.

 With punch-ya-in-the-taste-bud flavours, like briny olives, tender cod, crushed red pepper flakes, and hearty beans, every bite is super satisfying.

 I highly suggest serving with a big hunk of bread for dunking, getting every last drop of that tomato sauce.

 And if you want to gild the lily here, serve with a glass of crisp white wine and you’re set!

 Why We Love This Cod in Tomato Sauce Recipe

 - This easy seafood dinner is made in one pot for easy cleanup.

 - It’s made with yummy, simple, ingredients.

 - Of course, it tastes amazing!
-With a rich, slightly spicy, broth and a couple of special garnishes, it’s super satisfying.
+With a rich, slightly spicy, broth and a few special garnishes, it’s super satisfying.

 How To Make Fish in Tomato Sauce

 Full details are in the recipe card below, but here are the basics:

 - Heat some olive oil in a pan and cook diced onion, and then add minced garlic and cook until fragrant.

 - Stir in tomato paste and cook for a minute or so.

 - Pour in tomatoes and water (rinse out your empty can of tomatoes to get every last bit of that goodness), then add the seasonings, beans, olives and capers.

 - Cook until the sauce thickens a little.

 - Garnish (if desired).
 There you have it!
 You’ve made some tasty, easy fish in tomato sauce that you’re gonna love!

 Can I Use Another Type of Fish?

 Most certainly!
 I used fresh boneless and skinless cod fillets, but halibut, tilapia, swordfish, or haddock are other delicious options.

 Speaking of fish: fresh versus frozen.
 I tend to find that with frozen fish fillets, especially cod, they’re more watery upon thawing than fresh.

 You can use either fresh or frozen fish in this recipe.
 If using frozen fish, thaw before using.

 Can I Use Something Besides Beans?

 Just cook them separately and mix in with the tomato sauce once everything is done.
 Alternatively, portion the gnocchi and distribute the sauce over top.